 The standard enthalpy of formation formula for a reaction is as follows:

-ΔH°reactionis the standard enthalpy change of formation expressed in kJ;
+- — Standard enthalpy change of formation expressed in kJ;

-∑ΔH°f(products)is the sum of the standard enthalpies of formation of the products expressed in kJ/mol; and
+- — Sum of the standard enthalpies of formation of the products expressed in kJ/mol; and

 If you're paying attention, you might have observed that and have different units than .
 This is because you need to multiply them by the number of moles, i.e., the coefficient before the compound in the reaction.
 We'll show you later an example that should explain it all.

-But before that, you may ask "How to calculate standard enthalpy of formation for each compound?"
+But before that, you may ask, "How to calculate standard enthalpy of formation for each compound?"
 The most straightforward answer is to use the standard enthalpy of formation table!
 Here's an example one:

 Let's practice our newly obtained knowledge using the above standard enthalpy of formation table.
 For example, we have the following reaction:

 What is the enthalpy change in this case?
 We sum for and and subtract the for .
 Remember to multiply the values by corresponding coefficients!

-Notice that the coefficient units eliminates the in the denominator, so the final answer is in
+Notice that the coefficient units eliminates the in the denominator, so the final answer is in :

 That's it!
 Still, isn't our enthalpy calculator a quicker way than all of this tedious computation?

 How to calculate the enthalpy of a reaction?

 The enthalpy calculator has two modes.
 You can calculate the enthalpy change from the reaction scheme or by using the enthalpy formula.
 If you select the former:

-- Look at the reaction scheme that appeared at the top of the calculator.
+Look at the reaction scheme that appeared at the top of the calculator.
 Do you need an additional reactant/product (C or F)?
 If so, click the

 Do the same thing for the Products.

 Verify the reaction scheme below and read the result.
 That's the standard enthalpy change of formation for your reaction!

 Optionally, check the standard enthalpy of formation table (for your chosen compounds) we listed at the very bottom.

 If you want to calculate the enthalpy change from the enthalpy formula:

 Begin with determining your substance's change in volume.
-Let's assume your liquid expanded by 5 liters.
+Let's assume your liquid expanded by liters.

 Measure the pressure of the surroundings.
 We will assume 1 atmosphere.

 Input all of these values to the equation to obtain the change in enthalpy: